-The unrestricted risk estimate for mealybugs from fresh dates from the MENA region is comparable to estimates in previous assessments, namely, Low, and thus does not achieve the ALOP for Australia.
+The unrestricted risk estimate for mealybugs from the fresh dates from the MENA region pathway is assessed as Low, which is identical to the outcomes of previous assessments, and which does not achieve the ALOP for Australia.
 Therefore, specific risk management measures are required for these pests.